 34. Sunrise Hike Set an alarm, complain about it in the group chat, do it anyway.
 The light at the top of a trail at sunrise is unlike anything else, and the early-morning camaraderie from dragging yourself out of bed together is genuinely bonding.

 35. Board Game Café Pay a small cover, get access to hundreds of games, order coffee or food, and stay for hours.
 It's one of the cheapest and most fun places to go with friends that most people never think of.
-Look for local spots on Yelp.
+Look for local spots on Google Maps.

 36. Open Mic Night Most bars with open mics have no cover charge.
 The lineup is unpredictable, the talent varies wildly, and it's endlessly entertaining.
 You can also actually participate if anyone in your group has been quietly practicing their set.

 37. Community Events Festivals, block parties, art walks, cultural fairs — your city's events calendar is full of free things happening most weekends.
-Check Eventbrite's free events filter to see what's coming up.
+Check Eventbrite to see what's coming up.

 38. Photo Walk Pick a neighborhood neither of you knows well, bring your phones, and spend an hour just photographing whatever catches your eye.
 Compare results over coffee afterward.
 It's creative, it gets you outside, and it costs nothing.

 39. Book Club Meetup Pick a short book or even just a long article, and meet over coffee or wine to talk about it.
 You'll be surprised how much a single shared text gives a group of adults something substantive to discuss.
-For more ideas on how to plan a get together, we've got a full guide.
+For more ideas on how to actually get a get-together to happen, we've got a full guide.

 40. Food Truck Rally Many cities host weekly or monthly food truck gatherings.
 Split costs by sharing dishes, sample from five different trucks for the price of one restaurant meal, and wander while you eat.
 Eventbrite and local Facebook groups usually announce these.